Hugh Cholmondeley, 3rd Baron Delamere

 Hugh Cholmondeley, 3rd Baron Delamere, (/'tSVmli/ CHUM-lee; 28 April 1870 – 13 November 1931), styled The Honourable from birth until 1887, was a British peer.
 He was one of the first and most influential British settlers in Kenya.

-Lord Delamere was the son of Hugh Cholmondeley, 2nd Baron Delamere, and his second wife, Augusta Emily Seymour, daughter of Sir George Hamilton Seymour.
+Delamere was the son of Hugh Cholmondeley, 2nd Baron Delamere, and his second wife, Augusta Emily Seymour, daughter of Sir George Hamilton Seymour.

-Lord Delamere moved to Kenya in 1901 and acquired vast land holdings from the British Crown.
+Delamere moved to Kenya in 1901 and acquired vast land holdings from the British Crown.
 Over the years, he became the unofficial 'leader' of the colony's European community.
 He was as famous for his tireless labours to establish a working agricultural economy in East Africa as he was for childish antics among his European friends when he was at his leisure.

 Early years

 Delamere left Eton at the age of sixteen with the intention of entering the British Army, but gave up his military pursuits after acceding to the title aged seventeen on the death of his father on 1 August 1887.

 Baron Delamere was an indirect descendant of Sir Robert Walpole, the first Prime Minister of Great Britain.

 He served in the 3rd Battalion of the Cheshire Regiment, a part-time militia battalion, as a lieutenant.
 He later transferred to the Cheshire Yeomanry (Earl of Chester's), and was promoted to captain on 8 April 1893.
 On 27 February 1895, he resigned his commission.

 The young baron inherited a sizeable estate in the North of England, including land that had been in the Cholmondeley family since 1615: 7000 acre and the ancestral seat at Vale Royal in the county of Cheshire.